-Name Description Default value Server address The IP address of the DNS name of the LDAP server local- Server address host Server port The TCP port number used by the LDAP server 389 Use a secure connection Use an SSL/TLS connection to access the LDAP server no Authentication method Choose the authentication method to use Direct bind User DN template (direct bind The template used to construct a user's DN.
-It should contain one placeholder (ie. % (user) s) mode) Bind BN The distinguished name to use when binding to the LDAP server.
+Name Description Default value Server address The IP address of the DNS name of the LDAP server local- host Server port The TCP port number used by the LDAP server 389 Use a secure connection Use an SSL/TLS connection to access the LDAP server no Authentication method Choose the authentication method to use Direct bind User DN template (direct bind mode) The template used to construct a user's DN.
+It should contain one placeholder (ie. % (user)s) Bind BN The distinguished name to use when binding to the LDAP server.
 Leave empty for an anonymous bind Bind password The password to use when binding to the LDAP server (with 'Bind DN') Search base The distinguished name of the search base Search filter An optional filter string (e.g. '(objectClass=person)').
-In order to be valid, it must be enclosed in parentheses. (mail=%(user Password The attribute used to store user passwords userattribute Pass- word Active Directory Tell if the LDAP server is an Active Directory one no Administrator Members of those LDAP Posix groups will be created ad domain administrators. groups Use ';' characters to separate groups.
-Groups search base The distinguished name of the search base used to find groups Domain/mailbox creation Automatically create a domain and a mailbox when a new user is created just after the first successful authentication.
+In order to be valid, it must be enclosed in parentheses. (mail=%(user)s Password attribute The attribute used to store user passwords user- Pass- word Active Directory Tell if the LDAP server is an Active Directory one no Administrator groups Members of those LDAP Posix groups will be created ad domain administrators.
+Use ';' characters to separate groups.
+Group type The type of group used by your LDAP directory.
+Posix- Group Groups search base The distinguished name of the search base used to find groups Domain/mailbox creation Automatically create a domain and a mailbox when a new user is created just after the first successful authentication.
 You will generally want to disable this feature when the relay domains extension is in use yes